image

 We feel that it is essential that the owner of a floral school should be actively involved in the everyday teaching operations of the school.

 S/he should be readily available to answer your questions before you arrive at the school, and should be easy to talk to while you are in a program.
 S/he should get to know you, and become acquainted with your designing strengths and weaknesses.
-S/he should be one of your teachers, not just a figurehead, or administrator.
-S/he should be there to help you become a better designer, and be available to provide support and backup when a course is completed.

 Owner involvement is an important aspect of quality control and asssuring that you are getting the quality teaching that you deserve.